-Mortality estimates were be sourced from the CDC and reflect US average mortality rates adjusted for age and gender as reflected by the overall averages of baseline characteristics of patients seen in the clinical trial.
-Based on conversations with clinical experts and available evidence, mortality was assumed to be constant across NYHA class as there is not enough evidence from the trial to warrant projecting mortality effects for mavacamten along with first-line therapy relative to other treatments.
-Note that for myectomy and septal ablation, as stated above, there is an initial increase in mortality based on mortality rates associated with the procedure.
+Mortality estimates were sourced from the CDC and reflected US average mortality rates adjusted for age and gender as reflected by the overall averages of baseline characteristics of patients seen in the clinical trial.
+Based on conversations with clinical experts and available evidence, mortality was assumed to be constant across NYHA class as there is not enough evidence from the trial to warrant projecting mortality effects for mavacamten along with first-line therapy relative to other treatments, although this assumption was tested in a scenario analysis.
+Note that for myectomy and septal ablation, as stated above, there is an initial increase in mortality based on mortality rates associated with the procedure.2